danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getStickerSet.html" name="messages.getStickerSet">Get info about a stickerset: messages.getStickerSet</a>

-* <a href="messages.getEmojiKeywordsLanguages.html" name="messages.getEmojiKeywordsLanguages">Get info about an emoji keyword localization: messages.getEmojiKeywordsLanguages</a>

 * <a href="help.getDeepLinkInfo.html" name="help.getDeepLinkInfo">Get info about an unsupported deep link, see here for more info »: help.getDeepLinkInfo</a>

 * <a href="messages.getAdminsWithInvites.html" name="messages.getAdminsWithInvites">Get info about chat invites generated by admins: messages.getAdminsWithInvites</a>